g-wn/g-wn/README.md

 - 🔭 I’m currently adding features to Rungs and NoCleaningFees, two of my full stack applications.

-- 🌱 I’m currently diving headlong into WebSockets.
+- 🌱 I’m actively working on sharpening my DS&A skills.

 - 👯 I’m looking to collaborate on any exciting projects!
 Feel free to reach out!